watthsup/AnimeGAN-fullstack-deployment/README.md

 After following the installation steps above, you can use the application to convert your face to anime style.
 Access the front-end by navigating to `http://localhost:8501` in your web browser.
 Upload an image of your face, and the application will convert it to anime style using the AnimeGAN deep learning model.

-## Contributing

-Contributions to Anime Face Converter are welcome!
-Please refer to the `CONTRIBUTING.md` file for guidelines on how to contribute.

-## License

-This project is licensed under the MIT License.
-Please refer to the `LICENSE` file for more information.

 ## Special Thanks
 Thanks to https://github.com/TachibanaYoshino/AnimeGANv2 for the AnimeGAN V1 & V2 pretrained weight